-The intrinsic value of restricted common stock vested and repurchased was \$4.3 million and \$101.5 million for the years ended December 31, 2015 and 2014, respectively.
-Aggregate intrinsic value of restricted common stock unvested is \$0.1 million as of December 31, 2015.
-Unrecognized equity based compensation expense related to restricted common stock expected to vest is less than \$0.1 million with a weighted average remaining vesting term of 0.1 years as of December 31, 2015.
+The intrinsic value of restricted common stock vested and repurchased was less than \$0.1 million and \$4.3 million for the years ended December 31, 2016 and 2015, respectively.
+Aggregate intrinsic value of restricted common stock unvested is \$2.1 million as of December 31, 2016.
+Unrecognized equity based compensation expense related to restricted common stock expected to vest over time is \$1.9 million with a weighted average remaining vesting term of 1.9 years as of December 31, 2016.

-A summary of the status and activity for awards of RSUs for the year ended December 31, 2015 is as follows:
+The following table presents activity relating to RSUs for the year ended December 31, 2016: